Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 When dealing with sponsored product categories, Youtube showed up the most with it being the most popular category in 132 cities, followed by Google with 16.

+Without taking sponsored brand names, the catagory that was most popular was Office supplies.